in-hub/incore-docs/InCore.Foundation/NftAddressTranslation.rst

 masquerade
 ++++++++++

-This property holds whether to masquerade connections.
-If enabled, the :ref:`NftFlow.outputInterface <property_NftFlow_outputInterface>` property has to be set.
+This property holds whether to masquerade connections, i.e. rewrite the source address of packets.

 :**› Type**: Boolean
 :**› Default**: ``false``